 11. Sthaneshwar Mahadev Temple

 There are so many attractions to visit in Kurukshetra, out of these many are temples; this shrine is also one of the important shrines dedicated to Lord Shiva.
-Situated in the old town (Thanesar) this temple is devoted to all mightly Shiva.
+Situated in the old town (Thanesar) this temple is devoted to all mighty Shiva.
 At this place, Pandavas and Krishna prayed to Shiva and got favors from Mahadev for the triumph in the greatest fight called Mahabharata.
 No journey of Kurukshetra is accepted to be finished without a visit to this old, sacred sanctuary.
 During Shivratri, you can see a major reasonable fair of 1 km alongside vendors of bhang.

 12. Bhadrakali Mandir

 Another religious place to see in Kurukshetra is where the ankle of Goddess Sati had fallen.
 There are 52 Shakteepeeth of Goddess Sati and this is one of them.
-The Shaktipeeth Shri Devikoop Bhadrakali Mandir is perhaps the most important pilgrimages in Kurukshetra.
+The Shaktipeeth Shri Devikoop Bhadrakali Mandir is perhaps the most important pilgrimage in Kurukshetra.
 As per legend, the Pandavas stopped here to pray before marching off to fight the biggest war Mahabharat.

 As per the sacred books, Devi Bhagwati committed Sati when she couldn’t bear the insult of Lord Shiva’s name and reputation.
 The Angry Shiva paced the lengths and breadths of the universe with her dead body.
 Thereafter ruler Vishnu chose to slash her dead body into 52 sections with his Sudarshan Chakra to spare Shiva